Menu

 Acceptable Forms of Gifts

 Dartmouth accepts many types of gifts.
-Some types are more easily handled than others, particularly those that can easily be converted to cash (i.e. liquid assets) such as U.S. currency, foreign currency, wire transfers, bank drafts, electronic fund transfers, checks, credit card charges, and payroll deductions.
+Some types are more easily handled than others, particularly those that can easily be converted to cash (i.e., liquid assets) such as U.S. currency, foreign currency, wire transfers, bank drafts, electronic fund transfers, checks, credit card charges, and payroll deductions.
 Publicly traded securities require special handling but are also considered to be one of the preferred methods of giving.

 Other types of gifts, such as real estate, other tangible property, partnerships, royalties, and non-traditional investments, are generally accepted and in most cases welcomed by Dartmouth, however they require special handling, additional documentation, and consideration by the Gift Planning Office, often in partnership with the Investment Office, Real Estate Office, and the benefitting department.